flschr/bearblog-automation/docs/BACKUP_BOT.md

 ## How It Works

+The Backup Bot works **independently from the Social Bot's feed configuration**.
+While the Social Bot uses RSS feeds with custom filters (configured in `config.json`), the Backup Bot takes a different approach:

+- The Backup Bot downloads the complete blog export directly from your Bear Blog dashboard
+- This CVS contains all published (and unplublished) articles.
+By default the bot backs up **every published** article.
+- This backup is highly reliable, as we don't need to parse and convert RSS feeds or website HTML.
+Bear Blog already provides clean, structured CSV data.

+**Detailed Steps**
 1. Downloads your blog's CSV export from your Bear Blog dashboard
 2. Parses each published article
 3. Creates a folder per post: `YYYY-MM-DD-slug/`
 4. Saves content as `index.md` with YAML frontmatter
 5. Downloads all images referenced in the post
 6. Tracks processed articles to avoid duplicates

----

-## Data Source

-The Backup Bot works **independently from the Social Bot's feed configuration**.
-While the Social Bot uses RSS feeds with custom filters (configured in `config.json`), the Backup Bot takes a different approach:

-- **Direct CSV export**: Downloads the complete blog export directly from Bear Blog's dashboard
-- **All published posts**: Backs up every published article, regardless of tags or categories
-- **Highly reliable**: No RSS parsing needed - Bear Blog provides clean, structured CSV data

-This means your `config.json` feed settings only affect which posts get shared to social media.
-The backup always captures your entire blog.

 ---